 But I've found some parts to be appealing & useful.
 It's particularly helped to know why certain things work well for me so that I can consciously do those things.

 So I am going to share very specific points I've learnt & found useful.
-If you have something more to add to, or if you disagree with these productivity hacks, pour in your thoughts on this thread.
+If you have something more to add to these productivity hacks, pour in your thoughts on this thread.

 Hyperfocus is when you have deep & intense concentration on only one topic or task.
 We typically want to be in a hyperfocus state while doing the most critical tasks in a day.